Download This Sample

 - Most natural disasters are caused by weather.
 Weather disasters can be caused by hurricanes, tornadoes, floods, tsunamis, thunderstorms, wind storms, wildfires, avalanches, and blizzards.

-- Some of the weather disasters can be predicted such as hurricanes and blizzards.
-The technology is getting better in predicting tornadoes and severe thunderstorms.
-By getting the data early people can be warned to take shelter or make the necessary preparations.
+- Some weather disasters can be predicted, such as hurricanes and blizzards.
+Technology for predicting tornadoes and severe thunderstorms is improving.
+By getting data early, people can be warned to take shelter or make the necessary preparations.

-- Some natural disasters are caused by volcanoes and earthquakes.
+- However, some natural disasters caused by volcanoes and earthquakes are not always predictable.

-- Some kinds of disasters are more common in some places than in others.
-When people are choosing a place to live they need to consider whether they will live on a fault line for an earthquake or near a river that has a history of flooding.
+- Some disasters are more common in some places than in others.
+When people are choosing a place to live, they should consider whether they will be living on a fault line for an earthquake or near a river that has a history of flooding.

 - There isn’t any way to avoid natural disasters, but if people know what kinds of disasters are most likely where they live, they can learn what to do if a disaster happens in order to stay safe.